 Details: Beautiful Murano glass sculpture of a shapely female torso, "Bustina Ambra", done in a flesh tone pink colored glass by Pino Signoretto (1944-2017).
 Sadly, the artist passed away just before achieving the Life Time Achievement Technical Award at the Glass Art Society's 47th Annual Conference in 2018.
 Purchased from the artist in 2003 with a Certificate of Authenticity (see photo below of artist holding the piece and another purchased at the time)- he attested that it had once been in Peggy Guggenheim's home in Venice before it was resold for $5,450.00 (see receipt).
 Signed by il Maestro himself.
-In honor of Breast Cancer Awareness Month, which is when we acquired this wonderful tribute to the female shape, we will donate 10% of the proceeds of the sale to Breast Cancer Awareness in honor of the proud new owner with a charitable donation receipt to follow.
 The piece catches the light in a way that makes it appear as if she were liquid....

 Dimensions: 5.5"w x 8"d x 13.25"h (15 lbs)